Course

 Assessed

 Most modules are assessed by portfolio, performances and practical work.
-You also produce a final research paper relevant to your interests and career.
+You also produce a final year research paper relevant to your practice and career.

 Practical/written work ratio